sir-george2500/g-server/README.md

 The fact that this project is based on relationships—linking users to feeds and then to their posts—shows why we went for PostgreSQL over some NoSQL database.

+for my database client `psql` commandline tools was what I use instead of the Gui like pgadmin.

+# Sqlc and goose

+Goose was use to run the migration

+Sqlc was use to converte raw sql queries to type safe go code

 So there you have it!
 No more tab-hopping, just pure, uninterrupted reading bliss.

 To build the executable run
 ```bash